BOPP film production plant

-The new plant involves an investment of €30m ($34m) and will help Poligal to become competitive in product segments, including label films.
+The new plant involved an investment of €40m ($46.7m), and is expected to help Poligal to become competitive in product segments, including label films.

 Poligal’s BOPP film production plant location

-Skarbimierz was chosen as an ideal location as it is at the heart of the fast growing flexible packaging market in Poland and is just two hours away from Germany.
+Skarbimierz was chosen as an ideal location as it is at the centre of the fast-growing flexible packaging market in Poland and is just two hours away from Germany.

 BOPP plant details and production

-It will adhere to the European standards and Poligal policies of safety and environmental protection.
+It will adhere to European standards and Poligal policies regarding safety and environmental protection.

 Sustainability features of Poligal’s new plant

-Electricity and useful heat will be generated in the plant using cogeneration process.
-The heat will be used for the production processes whereas the cold resulting from the process will be used for conditioning the premises, thus helping to reduce the electricity consumption at the plant.
+The heat is then used for the production processes, while the cold resulting from the process is used to condition the premises, thus helping to reduce the electricity consumption at the plant.

-The plant will have a recycling unit to reprocess the waste generated during the extrusion process.
+The plant has a recycling unit to reprocess the waste generated during the extrusion process.

 Features and applications of BOPP film

-BOPP is a polypropylene film used in a variety of packaging applications.
-BOPP film is of low density and has good mechanical, optical and barrier properties because it is produced by stretching PP film in both the machine and cross directions.
+It is characterised by low density and has good mechanical, optical and barrier properties as it is produced by stretching PP film in both the machine and cross directions.

-BOPP films offer excellent clarity, low-electrostatic charge, good dimensional stability and flatness, resistance against oil and grease, barrier properties against water vapour.
+BOPP films offer excellent clarity, low electrostatic charge, good dimensional stability and flatness, as well as effective resistance against oil and grease, and barrier properties against water vapour.

-Modern applications of the film include wrap-arounds, shrinkable labels, synthetic paper and high-barrier films.
+Modern applications of the film also include wrap-arounds, shrinkable labels, synthetic paper and high-barrier films.